Thesis Capstone Project

-Games for Learning students work under the supervision of the Program Director and a faculty mentor to apply the knowledge and skills acquired in their core courses and game design electives to an independent learning game design project.
-This capstone project is required of all candidates for the M.S. degree in Games for Learning.
+Games for Learning (G4L) students work under the supervision of the Program Director and a faculty mentor to apply the knowledge and skills acquired in their core courses and game design electives to an independent learning game design project.
+This capstone project is required of all candidates for the MS in G4L.

 This work culminates in a final integrative project, such as the following: